MonkeyTime/BattleNet/README.md

 If you need, classes was build to work independently (TRequest and its interface necessary)

 Datas are in the public to promote (if you need) exchanges some datas with a friendship guild and create a in common community app.
 If you don't need you can protect the folder with a .htaccess file.

-## World of Warcraft
+* World of Warcraft

->Normally all languages are supported (not tested yet)
+> normally all languages are supported (not tested yet)
->Normally all regions are supported (not tested yet)
+> normally all regions are supported (not tested yet)

 ## Changelog